 \subsection{Choosing a shape for the deterrence function}

-The second problem relates to the form of the deterrence function which rules the impact of the distance on the choice of the place of work relatively to the quantity of job offers.
-The initial work done by \citet{Gargiulo2012} proposes to use a power law.
-However, \citet{Barthelemy2011} says the form of the deterrence function varies a lot, sometimes it can be inspired from an exponential function as in \citet{Balcan2009} or from a power law one as in \citet{Viboud2006}.
-To choose the much more convenient deterrence function, we compare the quality of generated networks for 34 French regions obtained with the model with outside on the one hand with the exponential law, and with the power law on the other hand.
+The next problem relates to the form of the deterrence function which rules the impact of distance on the choice of the place of work relative to the quantity of job offers.
+The initial work done by \cite{Gargiulo2012} proposes to use a power law.
+However, \cite{Barthelemy2011} states the form of the deterrence function varies significantly, and can sometimes be inspired by an exponential function as in \cite{Balcan2009} or by a power law function as in \cite{Viboud2006}.
+Through choosing the much more convenient deterrence function, we compare the quality of generated networks for 34 French regions obtained with the model with outside using both the exponential law and the power law.

 A deterrence function following an exponential law is introduced: